CluedIn-io/CluedIn.Documentation/docs/080-management/data-catalog/040-manage-vocabulary-keys.md

     The vocabulary key page opens, where you can view and manage vocabulary key details.

-## Manage a vocabulary key

-Once the vocabulary key is created, you can edit its configuration based on your requirements or establish mapping to other vocabulary key, ensuring the maintenance of organized and consistent metadata.

-### Edit a vocabulary key
+## Edit a vocabulary key

-You can edit a vocabulary key to make necessary changes in its configuration.
+You can edit a vocabulary key to make necessary changes to its configuration, ensuring that metadata is organized and consistent.

 {:.important}
 Changing the data type, storage, classification, and [mapping](#map-one-vocabulary-key-to-another) will trigger the reprocessing of a vocabulary key.
 Additionally, if you change the name of the vocabulary key, a new key will be generated, with the existing key automatically mapped to the new one and marked as obsolete.